dlang/dlang.org/CONTRIBUTING.md

 This builds the `dmd` compiler itself first and then uses it to build the website pages.
 You may see warnings while the compiler is built.
-After `make` ended with error code 0, directory `web` contains the produced HTML files.
+After `make` ends with error code 0, directory `web` should contain the produced HTML files.
 Take a moment to open `web/index.html` in a browser.

 ## Building the standard library documentation